Which Of The Following Is Not A Function Of Kidneys

 Which of the Following is NOT a Function of Kidneys?
 Understanding the Renal System

 The kidneys are vital organs responsible for maintaining homeostasis – the delicate balance of internal bodily functions.
 They perform a multitude of crucial tasks, impacting everything from blood pressure regulation to bone health.
 Understanding their functions is essential for appreciating their importance in overall health.
-This article will delve into the primary functions of the kidneys and, crucially, identify what they don't do, dispelling common misconceptions and solidifying your knowledge of this intricate organ system.
+This article will break down the primary functions of the kidneys and, crucially, identify what they don't do, dispelling common misconceptions and solidifying your knowledge of this layered organ system.
 We'll explore the intricacies of the renal system, examining its role in filtration, reabsorption, secretion, and the critical consequences of renal dysfunction.

 Introduction: The Amazing Workhorses of the Body